KevinBatdorf/animate-in-view/readme.txt

 = Tips =
 - You may want to wrap around or place within group blocks to ensure content styling is consistent.
 Some themes may reguire a group block be at the top level.
 Alternatively, the Animate In View block has alignment controls enabled just in case.
 - Nest blocks to stagger animations.
-The outer block will only show when the entire block is in view, then each inner block will trigger there after.
+The animations won't start until all are in view, then one by one.
 - The Animate In View block comes with a single nested group block by default, but you can may others as well.
-- Use the list view to drag and drop blocks into group (or beside it).
+- Use the list view to drag and drop blocks into the group block (or beside it).

 == Installation ==